MiriamS284/worldwise-app/README.md

 # WorldWise App

-WorldWise is a React-based application designed to provide users with detailed information about cities around the globe.
+WorldWise is a React-based single-page application (SPA) designed to provide users with detailed information about cities around the globe.
 Leveraging the power of React hooks and context, it offers a dynamic and responsive user experience, allowing users to explore, add, and delete city information in real-time.

 ![Homepage](/public/screenshot/home.png "home")
 ![Login](/public/screenshot/login.png "login")